Distributed k-Means and k-Median Clustering on General Topologies: Additional Related Work

 Several coreset construction algorithms have been proposed for $k$-median, $k$-means and $k$-line median clustering~\cite{har2004coresets,chen2006k,har2007smaller,langberg2010universal,feldman2011unified}.
 For example, the algorithm in~\cite{feldman2011unified} constructs a coreset of size $\tilde{O}(kd/\epsilon^2)$ whose cost approximates that of the original data up to accuracy $\epsilon$ with respect to $k$-median in $\R^d$.
 All of these algorithms consider coreset construction in the centralized setting, while our construction algorithm is for the distributed setting.

 There has also been work attempting to parallelize clustering algorithms. \cite{feldman2012effective} showed that coresets could be constructed in parallel and then merged together.
-In Scalable {\tt k-means++}~\cite{bahmani2012scalable}, Bahmani et al. adapted {\tt k-means++} to the parallel setting.
-In this setting a centralized problem is broken up and distributed to several processors with the aim of reducing computation time.
-In contrast to the distributed setting, the communication costs are ignored.
+Bahmani et al.~\cite{bahmani2012scalable} adapted {\tt k-means++} to the parallel setting.
+Their algorithm, k-means$||$, essentially builds $O(1)$-coreset of size $O(k \log |P|)$.
+However, it cannot build $\epsilon$-coreset for $\epsilon=o(1)$, and thus can only guarantee constant approximation solutions.

 There is also related work providing approximation solutions for $k$-median based on random sampling~\cite{ben2004framework}.
 Particularly, they showed that given a sample of size $\tilde{O}(\frac{k}{\epsilon^2})$ drawn i.i.d.\ from the data, there exists an algorithm that outputs a solution with an average cost bounded by twice the optimal average cost plus an error bound~$\epsilon$.
 If we convert it to a multiplicative approximation factor, the factor depends on the optimal average cost.
 When there are outlier points far away from all other points, the optimal average cost can be very small after normalization, then the multiplicative approximation factor is large.
 The coreset approach provides better guarantees.
 Additionally, their approach is not applicable to $k$-means.